-Press "1-4 " to manually change the state of that particular relay.
+Press the number keys to manually change the state of that particular relay.
+To access relays 5 - 8 or relays 9 - 12 press the down arrow key.
 If the relay is already on, pressing that number will turn it off.
 A five-minute countdown timer will start.
 After five minutes has expired the relay will return to automatic control.
 A relay that is in manual control will stay in manual control until the five minutes expires even if this screen is exited.
 The five-minute timer helps to prevent damage to the system if a relay is left in manual.
-WARNING: Manual control overrides everything including the flow switch input.
+WARNING: Manual control overrides everything.
 Use care when operating relays manually with no flow in the system.